kartoun/alcohol_use_classification/README.md

 **Output:** The fine-tuned model and tokenizer are saved in a designated directory, along with performance metrics for review.

 **Contributing:** Feel free to contribute to this project by submitting pull requests or opening issues for any bugs or enhancements you identify.

-**Acknowledgment:** This project utilizes the dataset and fine-tuned models developed by Dr. Uri Kartoun (https://urikartoun.com/).